Oedipus complex: Lack of empirical basis

 in positive feelings that are predicted by the theory.
-Stories from mythology and anthropology that Freud used to illustrate his theory may fascinate his readers, but they do not constitute empirical evidence for the theory.
 Case studies that Freud relied upon, such as the case of Little Hans, could not be verified through research or experimentation on a larger population.
 Adolf Grünbaum argues that the type of evidence Freud and his followers used, the clinical productions of patients during analytic treatment, by their nature cannot provide cogent observational support for Freud's core hypotheses.

 Evolutionary psychologists Martin Daly and Margo Wilson, in their 1988 book Homicide, argue that the Oedipus complex theory yields few testable predictions.
 They find no evidence of the Oedipus complex in people.
 There is evidence of parent–child conflict but it is not for sexual possession of the opposite sex-parent.

 According to psychiatrist Jeffrey Lieberman, Freud and his followers resisted subjecting his theories, including the Oedipus theory, to scientific testing and verification.
-Evidence-based investigations in disciplines like cognitive psychology appear to leave Freud's ideas unsupported or contradicted by evidence, so they are not used in evidenced-based treatments.

-Freud's supposed cure of Sergei Pankejeff, an alleged triumph of the Oedipus complex theory, is regarded as fraudulent by the scientific community and by Pankejeff himself.
+Lieberman claims that investigations based in cognitive psychology either contradict or fail to support Freud's ideas.